-Well, UMTR2ME, which simply stands for the phrase, “You Matter to Me,” is a non-profit organization that offers hope, support and encouragement to individuals who struggle with depression, mental health challenges, thoughts of suicide, and those who have attempted suicide, in addition to supporting their family and friends.
+Well, UMTR2ME, which simply stands for the phrase, You Matter to Me, is a non-profit organization that offers hope, support and encouragement to individuals who struggle with depression, mental health challenges, and suicide in addition to supporting family and friends.

 One of the really neat things about being involved with UMTR2ME is that we’ve been recognized in all 50 States and over 75+ different countries and languages.
-But the reason I tell you that is not so you’ll think UMTR2ME is popular or trending, but rather to validate mental illness and suicide are issues that don’t discriminate based on an individual’s age, gender, ethnicity, sexual orientation or even country of origin.
+But the reason I tell you that is not so you’ll think UMTR2ME is popular or trending, but rather to validate mental illness and suicide are issues that don’t discriminate based on an individual’s age, gender, ethnicity, or even country of origin.

 It’s possible that you might know of someone whose taken their life by suicide, or maybe you’ve had those same thoughts yourself.
 You might even be at that very place right now as you read this.
 I don’t know.
 But what I do know, is that I found myself at that same place.
 A place so cold, so dark and hopeless that I felt the only way I could end my pain, was to end my life.